riconaranjo/Super-Awesome-Store/README.md

 ### JSONDecoder

-With swift 4 came the introduction of *JSONDecoder*, which allows for native json parsing without the need of third-party libraries, or implementing much code.
+With swift 4 came the introduction of *JSONDecoder*, which allows for native JSON parsing without the need of third-party libraries, or implementing much code.

-In order to use *JSONDecoder*, the json structure of the data can to be implemented using stucts.
-A list [square brackets] in json is an array of swift structs, and a key-value pair [curly brackets] in json is a swift *struct*.
+In order to use *JSONDecoder*, the JSON structure of the data can to be implemented using stucts.
+A list [square brackets] in JSON is an array of swift structs, and a key-value pair [curly brackets] in JSON is a swift *struct*.

 For example since there are many _Products_ they are represented by a list of type Product: